 While the above time management strategies are a sure shot hit with highly efficient teams, don’t forget to mix and match tactics and see what works for you the best.

-Besides following these time management tips, one of the best ways to help your team boost efficiency is hearing them out.
-Open the floor for suggestions on how you can help to create a more productive workplace and let them get creative around how they can work better too!
+You could follow these time management tips to the T. But the best way to help your team boost efficiency is by hearing them out.
+Open the floor for suggestions on how you can help to create a more productive workplace.
+And let them get creative around how they can work better too!

 Is there a time management strategy that you absolutely swear by?
 We’d love to hear all about your hacks to employee time management.

 Do you use Slack or Microsoft Teams for team communication?